 - Optional Cost Adder #1 Provide a Unit Cost to complete an additional groundwater monitoring and sampling event.
 The scope of work for this cost adder should follow Task 3.0.
-The cost provided should be to complete only one (1) event with all wells in the network being sampled. - Optional Cost Adder #2 Provide a Unit Cost to Prepare a Summary Progress Report for submittal to the PADEP.
+The cost provided should be to complete only one (1) event with all wells and surface water sampling points in the expanded network being sampled. - Optional Cost Adder #2 Provide a Unit Cost to Prepare a Summary Progress Report for submittal to the PADEP.
 The Progress Report should detail the observations documented during the event, summarize the analytical results, map the groundwater flow direction for the Site, provide iso-concentration maps for compounds exceeding the SWHS, provide hydro-graphs, discuss the interim remediation efforts (if any), and provide additional scheduling details for upcoming events.
 Once the report is approved by the Solicitor, the report can be finalized and submitted to the PADEP.
 The progress reports discussed are being proposed to meet the PADEP obligation on progress reporting before RAP approval. - Optional Cost Adder #3 Provide a Unit Cost to extend the Pump test for four (4) additional hours at the Site.
-The pump test would be extended if stabilization does not occur by the end of the eight (8) hour pump test. - Optional Cost Adder #4 Provide a Unit Cost to install one (1) shallow groundwater monitoring well.
-The scope of work for this cost adder is to install the well to a total estimated depth of 20 feet below grade (ftbg) with approximately 5 feet of four-inch diameter, schedule 40 PVC flush threaded casing and approximately 15 feet of four-inch diameter, schedule 40 PVC flush threaded 0.010 slot size screening.
-The wells should be drilled and constructed in accordance with generally accepted practices as outlined in the PADEP Groundwater Monitoring Guidance Manual, dated January 1, 1999 (Document # 383-3000-001).
-Based on anticipated drilling conditions, a Pennsylvania-licensed driller should install the wells using air-rotary methods.
-This cost should be all inclusive for well installation, development, survey, and waste disposal. - Optional Cost Adder #5 Provide a Unit Cost to install 2-inch PVC screen and casing within the bedrock monitoring well if necessary.
-The scope of work for this cost adder is to construct a 2-inch diameter PVC well within the open rock bedrock monitoring well to a total estimated depth of 45 feet below grade (ftbg) with approximately 25 feet of twoinch diameter, schedule 40 PVC flush threaded casing and approximately 20 feet of twoinch diameter, schedule 40 PVC flush threaded 0.010 slot size screening.
-The annular space around and two feet above the screen should be filled with well grade sand and the casing should be sealed accordingly.
-The wells should be drilled and constructed in accordance with generally accepted practices as outlined in the PADEP Groundwater Monitoring Guidance Manual, dated January 1, 1999 (Document # 383-3000-001).
+The pump test would be extended if stabilization does not occur by the end of the eight (8) hour pump test. - Optional Cost Adder #4 Provide a Unit Cost to install one (1) overburden groundwater monitoring well.
+The scope of work for this cost adder should follow Task 2.3 construction guidelines, but would be completed during a separate event. - Optional Cost Adder #5 Provide a Unit Cost to install one (1) bedrock groundwater monitoring well.
+The scope of work for this cost adder should follow Task 2.2 construction guidelines, but would be completed during a separate event.